parrt/msds501/notes/aws.md

 Notice that port 22 (SSH) is open.
 Otherwise we could not of connected to the computer.

-Click the "Edit inbound rules" button and then click Add Rule.
+Click the "Edit inbound rules" button and then click "Add Rule".
 This will open up a new inbound rule line.
 Set the port number to 5000, which is where we often put our play servers, and then specify the "Source" as `0.0.0.0/0`, meaning anybody can connect.
 It should look like this:

 <img src="images/addrule.png" width=500>